-- 1.0 Upon graduation from the physical therapy program, our graduates will demonstrate professionalism as it relates to the practice of physical therapy. - 2.0 Upon graduation from the physical therapy program, our graduates will demonstrate effective clinical reasoning, judgment and reflective practice. - 3.0 Upon graduation from the physical therapy program, our graduates will use the patient / client management model to effectively interact with persons that have movement dysfunction to optimize outcome across the lifespan. - 4.0 Upon graduation from the physical therapy program, our graduates will demonstrate the ability to manage the delivery of contemporary / professional practice.
+- 1. Upon graduation from the physical therapy program, our graduates will internalize professionalism as it relates to the practice of physical therapy.
+(CAPTE Standards 7D1-7D8, 7D12-7D15) (Affective- Characterization) - 2.
+Upon graduation from the physical therapy program, our graduates will evaluate patient-centered treatment plans using clinical reasoning, judgment and reflective practice.
+(CAPTE Standards 7D9-7D11) (Cognitive- Evaluation) - 3.
+Upon graduation from the physical therapy program, our graduates will evaluate and treat persons with movement dysfunction using the patient / client management model to optimize outcomes across the lifespan.
+(CAPTE Standards 7DA-C, 7D16-7D36) (Cognitive- Evaluation) - 4.
+Upon graduation from the physical therapy program, our graduate will evaluate the healthcare environment for the delivery of contemporary / professional physical therapy practice.
+(CAPTE Standards 7D37-7D43) (Cognitive- Evaluation)